 - they need to register with HMRC as self-employed and pay their own tax and national insurance.

-- they are not an employee and therefore will not have certain employment rights such as payment for sickness, holiday, maternity or notice periods.
+- they are not an employee and therefore will not have certain employment rights such as payment for sickness, holiday, pension, and maternity provisions.

-- the arrangement is not permanent and can be ended at any time.
+- the arrangement is not permanent and can be ended at any time (subject to whatever is specified in their contract).

 It makes sense to draw up an agreement between you both; outlining the nature of your working relationship.
 Our HR advice team can support you in doing this.